EdamAme-x/ame-x.net-v3/README.md

 # x-net-v3
 coming soon

-built with ❤ and 🦕 Deno and @amex2189
+built with ❤ and 🦕 Deno and @amex2189 's tech

 - Frontend
   - Astro.js